‘Blue’ for American Family baseball, Panthers May is New Normal, Year 30 starts in Charlotte

 Without even checking back in, I ordered his ‘Blue,’ then had to ask about wanting to see other suits.

 The incredible part was a couple standing behind him immediately asking if I could size him for a sports coat, because he was leaving for Atlanta the next day, then deciding to buy a $950 gray Baker.
-That’s over $1800 in sales, and I knocked it all out in 25 minutes.
+That’s over $1800 in sales knocked out in 25 minutes.

 — Me, 8/20/22, and then I had a bourbon at the Palms, in tribute to Wil Butler, Gentleman.